nautobot/nautobot-app-secrets-providers/README.md

 ### Development Environment

 The development environment can be used in 2 ways.
-First, with a local poetry environment if you wish to develop outside of Docker with the caveat of using external services provided by Docker for PostgresQL and Redis.
+First, with a local poetry environment if you wish to develop outside of Docker with the caveat of using external services provided by Docker for PostgreSQL and Redis.
 Second, all services are spun up using Docker and a local mount so you can develop locally, but Nautobot is spun up within the Docker container.

 Below is a quick start guide if you're already familiar with the development environment provided, but if you're not familiar, please read the [Getting Started Guide](GETTING_STARTED.md).